As part of our commitment to sustainability, we’re working hard to deliver more customer orders with zero exhaust emissions.

 For the first time in the UK, Amazon has launched rail deliveries at scale.

-Products will be loaded onto train carriages on the fully electric West Coast Main Line, which runs between Scotland and the Midlands.
+Products are loaded onto train carriages on the fully electric West Coast Main Line, which runs between Scotland and the Midlands.
 The products are then picked from stations close to local Amazon delivery and fulfilment centres – ready for sorting and packing ahead of customer deliveries.

-More than 20 million products sold on Amazon are expected to travel on the UK’s electric rail network in 2025, avoiding traffic congestion and carbon emissions, with plans to expand across further rail routes before the end of the year.
+More than 20 million products are expected to travel on the UK’s electric rail network in 2025, avoiding traffic congestion and carbon emissions, with plans to expand across further rail routes before the end of the year.

 Micromobility hubs are physical centres within urban areas where packages are sorted before the final leg of their journey.
 They are usually located within delivery stations, which represent the last mile of Amazon’s order process.

 Normally, packages arrive at these stations from nearby Amazon fulfilment centres before being loaded onto electric cargo bikes and transported to your doorstep.
-Micromobility hubs take delivery vans off city centre roads and help to improve air quality and alleviate congestion on city roads.
+Micromobility hubs take delivery vans off city centre roads and help to improve air quality and alleviate congestion.

 Since 2022, Amazon has made more than 150 million deliveries using electric vans and cargo bikes in the UK, with many more planned over the coming years.